DevShubam/Whitelist/README.md

 # Contributing

-Contributions are incredibly appreciated.
-Please, if you notice any domains that shouldn't be on the list, or domains that should, help out!
+Contributions are appreciated.
+You can create an [issue](https://github.com/DevShubam/Whitelist/issues) with entries that should be added or removed, or anything else that may be helpful.

-You can create an issue, or contact me on Discord: Shub#5039